The Trial: Plot summary

-On the morning of his thirtieth birthday, Josef K., the chief cashier of a bank, is unexpectedly arrested by two unidentified agents from an unspecified agency for an unspecified crime.
-Josef is not imprisoned, however, but left "free" and told to await instructions from the Committee of Affairs.
-Josef's landlady, Frau Grubach, tries to console Josef about the trial, but insinuates that the procedure may be related to an immoral relationship with his neighbor Fräulein Bürstner.
-Josef visits Bürstner to vent his worries, and then kisses her.
+On the morning of his thirtieth birthday, Josef K., the chief clerk of a bank, is unexpectedly arrested by two agents from an unidentified agency for an unspecified crime.
+The agents discuss the situation with Josef in the unoccupied room of his fellow lodger Fräulein Bürstner, in the unexplained presence of three junior clerks from Josef's bank.
+Josef is not imprisoned, but left free to go about his business.
+His landlady, Frau Grubach, tries to console Josef about the trial.
+He visits Bürstner to explain the events, and then harasses her by kissing her without consent.

-A few days later, Josef finds that Fräulein Montag, a lodger from another room, has moved in with Fräulein Bürstner.
-He suspects that this maneuver is meant to distance him from Bürstner.
-Josef is ordered to appear at the court's address the coming Sunday, without being told the exact time or room.
-After a period of exploration, Josef finds the court in the attic.
-Josef is severely reproached for his tardiness, and he arouses the assembly's hostility after a passionate plea about the absurdity of the trial and the emptiness of the accusation.
+Josef finds that Fräulein Montag, a lodger from another room, has moved in with Fräulein Bürstner.
+He suspects that this is a coy manoeuvre meant to distance him from Bürstner, and resolves that she will eventually fall for his charms.

+Josef is summoned to appear at the court's address the coming Sunday, without being told the time or location.
+After a period of exploration he finds the court in the attic of a dilapidated working-class tenement block, at the back of a young washerwoman's home.
+Josef is rebuked for his lateness and mistaken for a house painter rather than a bank clerk.
+He arouses the assembly's hostility after a passionate plea about the absurdity of the trial and the falseness of the accusation, despite still not knowing the charges.
+The proceedings are interrupted by a man sexually assaulting the washerwoman in a corner.
+Josef notices that all the assembly members are wearing pins on their lapels which he interprets as signifying their membership of a secret organisation.

-Josef later tries to confront the presiding judge over his case, but only finds an attendant's wife.
-The woman gives him information about the process and attempts to seduce him before a law student bursts into the room and takes the woman away, claiming her to be his mistress.
-The woman's husband then takes Josef on a tour of the court offices, which ends after Josef becomes extremely weak in the presence of other court officials and accused.
+The following Sunday Josef goes to the courtroom again, but the court is not in session.
+The washerwoman gives him information about the process and attempts to seduce him before a law student, the man who assaulted her the previous week, takes her away, claiming her to be his mistress.
+The woman's husband, a court usher, then takes Josef on a tour of the court offices, which ends after Josef becomes extremely weak in the presence of other court officials and defendants.

-One evening, in a storage room at his own bank, Josef discovers the two agents who arrested him being whipped by a flogger for asking Josef for bribes and as a result of complaints Josef made at court.
+One evening, in a storage room at his own bank, Josef discovers the two agents who arrested him being whipped for soliciting bribes from Josef, which he had complained about at court.
 Josef tries to argue with the flogger, saying that the men need not be whipped, but the flogger cannot be swayed.
 The next day he returns to the storage room and is shocked to find everything as he had found it the day before, including the whipper and the two agents.